agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 - `maxNumberOfTransition` is useful when the state machine contains cycles in order to ensure termination
 - `seed` can be provided in order to trigger a deterministic run
 - `modelRunner` is that actual definition of the state machine
-- `A B C D E F` refers to the type of the `generators` used in the state machine definition (maximum 6 for the moment)
+- `A B C D E F` refers to the types of the `generators` used in the state machine definition (maximum 6 for the moment)

 Such state machine wires together a set of `actions` that relate to each others through `transitions` which are chosen according to a given `probability`.

 Each `action` has a set of `pre-conditions` and a set of `post-conditions` that are checked automatically.

-A `run` terminates successfully if the max number of transition reached; i.e we were not able to break any invariants.
+A `run` terminates successfully if the max number of transition reached, this means we were not able to break any invariants.

 A `run` fails if one the following conditions is met:
-- one `post-condition` was broken
+- a `post-condition` was broken
-- error thrown from an `action`
+- an error is thrown from an `action`
 - no `actions` with valid `pre-conditions` can be found, this is generally a sign of a malformed state machine
 - a `generator` throws an error

-A `model` exploration terminates:
-- successfully if the max number of run is reached
-- with an error if a run fails
+A `model` exploration terminates successfully if the max number of run is reached or with an error if a run fails.

 ## A first example